Kilachand Honors College Honor Code

 The Kilachand Honors College expects its students to behave with honor and act with integrity at all times.
 Students should speak and act respectfully and truthfully.
 They should refrain from misleading fellow students, faculty, and staff and from misrepresenting themselves.
 Kilachand Honors College students are asked to trust and to support fellow students; be considerate of other community members’ health, safety, and rights; and respect diversity within the community.
 When engaged in activities outside of Kilachand Honors College, students should be aware that their speech, actions, and behavior represent Kilachand Honors College and thus should act accordingly.

 To remain in good standing within Kilachand Honors College, students first must abide by the stipulations outlined above.
 Additionally, students must meet the requirements for good academic standing in their school or college of enrollment.
-They must maintain a yearly cumulative grade point average (GPA) of 3.5 and are expected to attend and participate in all required co-curricular activities.
+They must maintain a yearly cumulative grade point average (GPA) of 3.3, must receive grades of B or better in Kilachand courses in the freshman and sophomore years, a B+ or better in Kilachand courses in the junior and senior years, successfully complete a keystone project, and are expected to attend and participate in all required co-curricular activities.
 Students who fail to meet some or all of these criteria may be considered to be in poor standing within Kilachand Honors College.
 A student’s standing may also be jeopardized if they are asked to vacate the required Kilachand Honors College freshman housing or other Kilachand Honors College specialty communities.

 C. Dissemination of Information